ItsNiklas/domjudge-docker/README.md

     $ docker compose -f docker-compose-domserver.yml pull
     $ docker compose -f docker-compose-judgehost.yml pull

-Then run the setup from above to recreate and restart the containers.
+Then run the setup from above (`up -d`) to recreate and restart the containers.
 Fortunately, the files in the `volumes` directory are persistent, so you don't need to worry about losing your data.